A Generic Overview of Invideo Video Editor

 Overloading Projects

-A typical misstep in Invideo Video Editor is adding excess complexity:
+A typical misstep in Invideo Video Editor is adding too many effects:

 Ignoring Audio